31-Year-Old Linebacker – New Orleans Saints

 2015 Fantasy Football Outlook

-Haralson re-signed with the Saints this offseason and will compete for a starting position at outside linebacker following the offseason release of Junior Galette.
-Haralson started 12 games for the Sa...
+Haralson re-signed with the Saints this offseason and will compete for playing time following the offseason release of Junior Galette.
+Haralson started 12 games for the Saints last season and finished...

 Parys Haralson Contract Information: